Frequently Asked Questions

 For more details on this, please read the ARC Policy.

-By structuring the conversation around rating the past year's performance, we were sacrificing time that should be spent on improving performance moving forward, which is essential for the future of the departments and the College.
+By structuring the conversation around rating the past year's performance, we were sacrificing time that should have been spent improving performance moving forward, which is essential for the future of the departments and Imperial.

-Having ratings also emphasises the one yearly conversation being the time and place to communicate their performance to the individual rather than this being an ongoing and two-way conversation year-round.
+Having ratings also emphasises the one-yearly conversation as the time and place to communicate their performance to the individual rather than this being an ongoing and two-way conversation year-round.

 Similarly, managers should not wait for the annual review to reflect on their teams' performance.